Skip to main content

 You can change the orientation of your Swimlane's row headers if you need more space to display field names.
 The default orientation is Horizontal.

-2. Select the Vertical orientation icon.
+2. Select the Vertical Headers icon.

-Hiding empty headers
+Showing empty headers

-To hide empty headers:
+To show empty headers:

 Format colors